nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - Each receipt can be fully restored to exactly how it was displayed in all views
 - Shared items properly track who shares them and in what proportion

+`split_manager_state` maps directly to the necessary app state, containing:
+- `people`: A list of people with their individually assigned items and their shared items (including full details like price, quantity, and sharing count).
+- `sharedItems`: The global list of shared items including who shares them.
+- `unassignedItems`: The list of unassigned items with full details.
+- Tax, tip, subtotal, and total calculations.

+This structure ensures that each receipt's state can be fully restored for viewing or editing.

+`person_totals` stores the final calculated amount owed by each person for easy display.

+Using person IDs in `shared_by` avoids issues with renaming people.

+`person_totals` stores the final calculated amount owed by each person (identified by name, could also use ID if needed for display consistency) for easy summary display.

+### Item ID Explanation

+In this data structure, "id" fields actually refer to the **array index** of an item in the original receipt items array.
+The app doesn't assign explicit ID fields to items, but instead uses their position in the array to identify them:

+- When an item has `id: 0`, it means the first item in the receipt items array
+- When an item has `id: 4`, it means the fifth item in the receipt items array
+- This matches how the app internally references items in assignment functions

+This approach is especially important when saving and retrieving receipt data, as it allows the app to connect assignments back to the original items without modifying the item objects themselves.

 ### Integration with Testing Workflow

 #### Running the Script: